 - 1. Not do any act or thing which causes or might cause the RYA/Sports Councils to be brought into disrepute; - 2.
 Comply with the rules of your sport in competition; - 3.
-Comply at all times with the constitution of the RYA, including such codes of conduct/ethics as may be laid down or recognised by your sport from time to time; - 4.
-Not leave the site (area to be determined by the HC/HP), of RYA residential camps without express permission of your head coach or house parent. - Not use recreational drugs and/or smoke or drink alcohol during RYA Squad activities (including events, training, weekends, camps) organised by the RYA or in which the RYA Squad is participating. - 6.
+Comply at all times with the constitution of the RYA, including such codes of conduct/ethics as may be laid down or recognised by your sport from time to time: - 4.
+Not leave the site (area to be determined by the HC/HP), of RYA residential camps without express permission of your head coach or house parent. - 5.
+Not use recreational drugs, smoke or drink alcohol during RYA Squad activities (including events, training, weekends, and camps) organised by the RYA or in which the RYA Squad is participating. - 6.
 Arrive by the scheduled time for all activities; - 7.
-Adopt appropriate standards of dress when representing sailing, the RYA and/or taking part in the RYA Squad Programme; - Respect the facilities and environment, staff and personnel, involved in the facilitation of the RYA Squad Programme and agree to be bound by the rules and byelaws of all of the squad training or event venues; - 9.
-Demonstrate consideration for individuals their safety and their property.
-Bullying of any kind (including physical, verbal, sexual or racial) will always be dealt with severely. - 10.
+Adopt appropriate standards of dress when representing sailing, the RYA and/or taking part in the RYA Squad Programme; - 8.
+Respect the facilities and environment, staff and personnel, involved in the facilitation of the RYA Squad Programme and agree to be bound by the rules and byelaws of all of the squad training or event venues; - Demonstrate consideration for individuals, their safety and their property.
+Bullying or harassment of any kind (including sexual, racial or homophobic comments), whether physical, verbal or by text, social media or online, will always be dealt with severely. - 10.
 Act in a reasonable and courteous manner to other members of the squad/team, host venue, event organisers or coaches, other competitors and members of the public. - 11.
-Be punctual at all times. - 12.
-Junior sailors must abide by a curfew time of 9.30pm and a lights out time of 10pm, at the latest (at the discretion of the house parent). - 13.
-Youth sailors must abide by a curfew time of 10.30pm and a lights out time of 11pm, at the latest (at the discretion of the house parent). - 14.
-Not leave their room (except for the bathroom) after the lights out time unless there is a problem.
-If there is a problem, the House Parent should be contacted immediately. - 15.
-Normally, sailors should meet up in the communal meetings areas and TV rooms rather than socialise in their own bedrooms. - 16.
-Keep bedrooms in a reasonable and tidy state. - 17.
-Follow any instructions given or guidelines set by the houseparent.
+Comply with UK Anti-doping rules, regulations and procedures. - 12.
+Ensure that any medication or substance taken in any form is not prohibited for use in your sport. - 13.
+Support drug-free and ethical sporting practices. - 14.
+Neither possess, supply nor use illegal or prohibited drugs. - 15.
+Ensure that the RYA is fully informed of any and all drug related offences in which you may be involved